Oscar host Neil Patrick Harris runs gamut, in his tux and undies

 The two went on to share the Oscar for best song as composers of "Glory," and their performance brought the celebrity-studded house to its feet, some with tears in their eyes.

-The second standing ovation of the night came after Lady Gaga delivered a rousing medley from the musical film classic "The Sound of Music," then welcomed the star of that movie, Julie Andrews, onto the stage.
+The second standing ovation of the night came as Lady Gaga delivered a rousing medley of songs from the musical film classic "The Sound of Music," then welcomed the star of that movie, Julie Andrews, onto the stage.

 "Dear Lady Gaga, thank you for that wonderful tribute," said a visibly moved Andrews, 79.
-"It's hard to believe that 50 years have gone by since that joyous film was released."
+"It's hard to believe that 50 years have gone by since that joyous film was released.
+We all really felt blessed to be part of it.
+And for me?
+How lucky can a girl get?"

 Harris was perhaps at his best showing off his chops as a song-and-dance man in the night's opening musical number - a salute to movie magic that also marked a conscious effort to connect with tech-savvy younger television viewers.

+Before his number and the on-screen explosion of computer-graphic imagery of film classics had ended, Harris was joined by actress Anna Kendrick, a star of last year's fairytale film musical "Into the Woods," and then by Jack Black, leaping onto stage from the audience to play an angry contrarian before being driven away again by Kendrick's hurled shoe.

+In one of his zanier bits, and an homage to a memorable scene from Oscar front-runner "Birdman," Harris ventured from backstage to the show's main stage, followed by a camera, dressed only in his underpants, shoes and socks to introduce presenters of the sound-mixing award, with the words: "Acting is a noble profession."

-Another overt bid to reach younger viewers came in a musical performance of the pop duo Tegan and Sara teaming up with former "Saturday Night Live" star Andy Samberg and the Lonely Island trio for a rendering of the kids' favorite "Everything Is Awesome," from "The Lego Movie."
+One obvious sign of the outreach to younger viewers came in a musical performance of the pop duo Tegan and Sara teaming up with former "Saturday Night Live" star Andy Samberg and the Lonely Island trio for a rendering of the kids favorite "Everything Is Awesome."

 Turning one of last year's great Oscar faux pas into one of this year's more comical interludes, John Travolta returned to the stage as a presenter with singer Idina Menzel, whose name he mangled at the 86th Oscars show.